Jacyhust/DB-LSH/README.md

 ## Reference
 **[DB-LSH: Locality-Sensitive Hashing with Query-based Dynamic Bucketing (submitted to ICDE 2022)]**

-If you meet any issue on the code or take interest in our work, please feel free to contact me (xizhao@ust.hk) or YaoTian (ytianbc@cse.ust.hk).
+If you meet any issue on the code or take interest in our work, please feel free to contact me (xzhaoca@cse.ust.hk) or YaoTian (ytianbc@cse.ust.hk).
 Thank you.